ned14/pcpp/README.rst

 PyPI: https://pypi.python.org/pypi/pcpp Github: https://github.com/ned14/pcpp API reference docs: https://ned14.github.io/pcpp/

-Travis master branch all tests passing for Python v2 and v3: |travis|
+Travis master branch all tests passing for Python v2, v3 and PyPy v2, v3: |travis|

 A pure universal Python C (pre-)preprocessor implementation very useful for pre-preprocessing header only C++ libraries into single file includes and other such build or packaging stage malarky.
 The implementation can be used as a Python module (`see API reference <https://ned14.github.io/pcpp/>`_) or as a command line tool ``pcpp`` which can stand in for a conventional C preprocessor (i.e. it'll accept similar arguments).
+Works great under PyPy, and your

 Your includes can be benchmarked for heft in order to improve your build times!
 See the ``--times`` and ``--filetimes`` options.